jason-fox/fox.jason.watermark.auth/README.md

 ## Install

-The DITA-OT Water plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Authorized Watermark Plugin plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ### Installing DITA-OT